int-brain-lab/paper-reproducible-ephys/README.md

 DATA_PATH = '/path/where/to/save/your/data/

 # Getting Started

+## Download data and compute exclusion criteria
-To get started you will need to execute the code reproducible_ephys_run.py which will download the data and compute exclusion criteria for the insertions
+The reproducible_ephys_run.py module will download the data and compute exclusion criteria for the insertions
 ```
 python reproducible_ephys_run.py